Orbit Logo

 Orbit Logo 1923

 From 1923 to 1944, Wrigley introduced a chewing gum called Orbit.
 The first logo for this brand was minimalist, a popular style at that time that mirrored major design and marketing trends.
-It featured bold black letters that were memorable and clear black letters communicating the product’s essence.
+It featured bold, clear black letters that conveyed the product’s essence.
 The design’s simplicity and elegance showcased Wrigley’s innovative production methods, and its clean lines symbolized the gum’s ease of use.

-Wrigley was already well-trusted and popular among other gum brands, which helped Orbit quickly carve out its own space in the market.
-The product stood out with its unique packaging design and quality, offering consumers a new experience in chewing gum.
+Wrigley was already well-trusted and popular among gum brands, which helped Orbit quickly carve out its own space in the market.
+The product stood out for its unique packaging design and quality, offering consumers a new chewing gum experience.
 Orbit was a fresh addition to Wrigley’s lineup, designed with modern consumer trends and expectations.

 1944 – 1976